mikerenfro/ou-vrp-2024-ci-landscape/README.md

 html_experiment branch in GitHub has HTML output generated from `for f in stuff people; do /usr/local/bin/pandoc --defaults=settings.yaml ci-landscape-the-${f}.markdown -t html -s -o ci-landscape-the-${f}.html; done`

 I made enough changes to the settings.yaml and other files to where I won't guarantee the PDFs look right in the `html_experiment` branch.
-So look ni `main` for good copies of those.
+So look in `main` for good copies of those.